fguillen/fantasy/README.md

 ### Sound

-Direct and easy way to play a sound
+- Direct and easy way to play a sound
+- Direct and easy way to play a background music

 ### Background